BIOS Health (formerly Cambridge Bio-Augmentation Systems)

 Idea

-The device and company were devised and founded by two University of Cambridge engineering PhD students specialising in biomaterials and machine learning & neuroscience respectively:
+The device and company were devised and founded by 2 University of Cambridge engineering PhD students specialising in biomaterials and machine learning and neuroscience respectively:

 Other members of the team include:

-Kalon Hewage BSc MBBS (FY1 doctor, Dorset County Hospital)
+• Kalon Hewage BSc MBBS (FY1 doctor, Dorset County Hospital), a partner for co-ordinating clinical R&D teams (current track: orthopaedic surgery)

 Advisors include:

-Professor Joanne Hackett (Professor of Regenerative Medicine, University of Cambridge & Linköping University)
+• Professor Joanne Hackett (Professor of Regenerative Medicine, University of Cambridge and Linköping University)

 The intention is to bring additional partners from relevant backgrounds into an open innovation style social enterprise organisation.